digshake/CSJavaWUSTL/_sources/Module0-Introduction/assignment.rst

 Before starting this assignment it is expected that you have completed the `software setup <software.html>`_ for the course as well as `Studio 0 <studio.html>`_

-To create your repository go `go here <https://classroom.github.com/a/lpurJI29>`_.
+To create your repository `go here <https://classroom.github.com/a/lpurJI29>`_.
 Then follow the same accept/import process described in `the setup instructions <software.html>`_.

 Using Java to Control a Robot
 ================

-Your project should now be open in Eclipse.
-You should have a pane called the `Package Explorer` on the screen (if not, go to the `Window` menu, select `Show View` and pick `Package Explorer`).
+Your project should now be open in VS Code.
+You should the files and folders on the left side of the screen (if not, click the "Explorer" button in the top left corner).

 2. Expand the ``src`` folder.
 3. Expand the ``assignment0`` folder and click on the `RobotInstructions.java` file.
 You should see the code open in a new tab.